Don't Make a Bucket List

 Have a little look-through your bucket list.
 Jot down a rough estimated figure for each item on the list.
 For example, I'd say you couldn't get through six months in Europe (including hot air balloon trips) for much under $30k.
 Add up the costs of the other goals.
 Now cross out the very first item on the list and replace it with 'Win the lottery'.

 Does Anyone Ever Complete Their Bucket List?

 No. Not ever.
 The Bucket List site has a 'tribe' for members who have made it to 50 items achieved.
-It currently has nine members.
+It currently has ten members.
 Count 'em.
-Nine.
+Ten.
 Only 50 things... and I bet some of those were related to cupcakes.
 Hell's bells, I can get 50 things done in a day.
 Edit 2017: Oops, it's gone, faded away.
 No more bucketeers.

 Bucket Lists are Stressful

 It's true.
 If you keep your list with you all the time, don't you find it becoming more of a burden than an inspiration?
 Doesn't it give you the guilts that you are not getting these worthy things done?
 Are other people crowing that they are achieving their dreams while you are still sitting at the same desk you were a year ago when you made the list?
 Throw it in the back of a closet.
 Better still, burn that bugger!